'All-out brawl' in downtown Miami ends with at least 2 stabbed

-MIAMI - At least two people were stabbed in downtown Miami on Wednesday night in connection with a fight in the area of 25th Street and Biscayne Boulevard, investigators said.
+MIAMI - Three people were stabbed Wednesday night in Miami after a large brawl.

-Authorities said the stabbing stemmed from an “all-out brawl” involving multiple people.
+Police said the large fight broke out near 25th Street and Biscayne Boulevard.

+Local 10 News was told an "all-out brawl" led to the stabbing.

 The person or people responsible might be linked to a yellow Lamborghini, which remained at the scene of the stabbing as of about 11 p.m.
 Investigators were seen focusing on the car and questioning people in the area.